EFWob/RetroRadio/README.md

 BT support is in an experimental statge, currently the display will also not be updated.
 The only available command interface is Serial input, the command set is reduced to __volume__, __mute__ and __reset__.
 There is currently no possiblity to control the BT source by radio buttons or the like.

+The BT-name will be the same as the radio name.

 ### Enter BT mode
 - At startup, NVS is searched if the key __boottarget__ exists.
 If the value of that key is __bt__ the radio will enter BT mode.
 - The key __boottarget__ will be deleted immediately after evaluation.
-Setting __boottarget__ will only control the next reset.
+So a setting __boottarget__ will only control the next reset.
 - To simplify the context switch, the command __reset__ does now accept an argument that will be stored to NVS using the key __boottarget__ before the actual reset is performed.
-So when in radio modus, the command __reset=bt__ will store __bt__ to NVS-key __boottarget__ before performing the reset.
-After the reset, that NVS key will be evaluated and as a result radio will start in BT-mode.
+So when in radio mode, the command __reset=bt__ will store __bt__ to NVS-key __boottarget__ before performing the reset.
+After the reset, this NVS key will be evaluated and as a result radio will start in BT-mode.
 - If the key __boottarget__ does not exists or is set to any value other than __bt__, the radio will start in default radio mode.

 You can also attach a momentary switch to a pin to decide the bootmode at reset time
-- In NVS preferences, you can set __bt_pin=xx__ to define a GPIO (number __xx__) to be evaluated at startup.
+- In NVS preferences, you can set __bt_pin=xx__ to define a GPIO (identified by number __xx__) to be evaluated at startup.
 If the defined pin is __LOW__ at startup, the radio will switch to BT-Mode (or otherwise start radio mode as usual)
 - The pin is evaluated roundabout 1 second after reset.
 - The pin can be overloaded with some radio functionality as it is only evaluated at startup.
 I. e. if you have a MUTE-button, you can use this button to evaluate at startup if BT-Mode should be entered.
-- Note that the __boottarget__ flag will override the pin-reading: if __boottarget==radio__ or __boottarget==bt__ are set in NVS preferences, the radio will start in radio/BT-mode no matter what.
+- Note that the __boottarget__ flag will override the pin-reading: if __boottarget=radio__ or __boottarget=bt__ are set in NVS preferences, the radio will start in radio/BT-mode no matter what.

 If you defined such a pin, you can also use this pin to switch from BT to radio mode:
 - In NVS preferences, you can set __bt_off=nn__ to define a timeout __nn__ (a number between 1 and 127) in tenth of seconds the defined pin needs to be pulled to LOW in BT-mode to reset to radio mode.
 (There is no default mechanism to switch the radio from radio mode to BT mode using this pin.
-You can define this self in preferences by defining an [specific Input](#extended-input-handling).
+You can define this self in preferences by defining an [specific Input](#extended-input-handling).)

 You can also attach a permanent switch (like a slide switch) to a pin.
 The only change to the setup for the momentary switch is to set __bt_off__ to __switch__ in NVS preferences. (i. e. __bt_off=switch__).
 In this case, the pin is not only evaluated at reset time but permanently:
 - At start, the radio will enter BT-mode if the pin reads __LOW__, else radio mode.
 - If the pin state changes in either mode (i. e. to __LOW__ in radio-mode or to __HIGH__ in BT-mode) the radio will reset to the other mode and again stay in this mode until the pin state changes again.
 - If using this mechanism, the __boottarget__ flag will be ignored at startup.
-The radio mode is decided by the switch state.
+The radio mode is decided by state the switch.

 Some details:
 - If you want to automatically connect to a (the last) known BT source if within reach, you can set the key __bt_auto=1__ in NVS preferences (defaults to __0__, i. e. not automatic reconnect)